-And driving your numbers too low, as can happen with statin drugs, can actually harm your health, compromising your immune system and possibly raising your risk for cancer.
-This may be especially true for seniors.
+And driving your numbers too low, as can happen with statin drugs, can actually harm your health.
+It can compromise your immune system and possibly raise your risk for cancer.
+And this may be especially true for seniors.

 In a large analysis of 19 studies, researchers found that in 80 percent of the cases the seniors with higher cholesterol levels outlived the folks with lower numbers.
 In other words, you shouldn’t be shooting for basement low numbers, but rather maintaining a healthy balance.

-Because the true enemy isn’t high cholesterol it’s oxidation.
-That’s when smaller LDL particles react with free radicals causing the kind of inflammation that can trigger tissue damage in the linings of your arteries leading to heart disease, heart attacks and strokes.
+Because the true enemy isn’t high cholesterol, it’s oxidation.
+That’s when smaller LDL particles react with free radicals causing inflammation triggered tissue damage in the linings of your arteries.
+The result is heart disease, heart attacks and strokes.

 Research has revealed that curcumin, the active ingredient in the spice turmeric, can help lower LDL (“bad”) cholesterol, preventing oxidation and suppressing the buildup of plaque in your arteries.

 In one study, volunteer’s LDL levels plummeted 33 percent after taking 500 mg of curcumin for a week.
 Their total cholesterol dropped almost 12 points and their HDL (“good”) cholesterol climbed an impressive 29 percent.1

 In another study, a low dose of curcumin, 45 mg a day, reduced LDL and total cholesterol levels in patients with acute coronary syndrome, according to research published in the Indonesian Journal of Medicine.2